 Alison's research examines approaches to teaching for social justice within and despite accountability-driven P–12 and teacher preparatory contexts.
 Her recent publications include Preparing to Teach Social Studies for Social Justice: Becoming a Renegade (2016, Teachers College Press) and articles in The New Educator, Urban Education, the International Journal of Multicultural Education, Multicultural Perspectives, Teaching and Teacher Education, The Educational Forum, English Journal, and the Journal of Adolescent & Adult Literacy, among others.
-Alison is also the co-director of the Summer Language Academy, an innovative multi-literacy program for newcomer and emergent bilingual students in Southern California.
-Since its 2016 inception, this program has enrolled more than 500 students, and won the 2018 Orange County Department of Education Cultural and Linguistic Responsiveness Award and 2018 California School Board Association Golden Bell Award.
+She is also co-author of the forthcoming book, Radically Inclusive Teaching with Newcomer and Emergent Plurilingual Students: Braving Up (anticipated 2022).